ETdoFresh/Blog/content/post/import/2017/2017-09-19-ffmpeg-your-videos-to-8mb-in-windows-for-discord-use.md

   - Programming

 ---
-Here&#8217;s a little windows batch script for sharing your &#8220;idea&#8221; or &#8220;thought&#8221; videos that are perhaps too big for Discord.
+Here's a little windows batch script for sharing your "idea" or "thought" videos that are perhaps too big for Discord.
 I use FFMPEG to reencode the video to under the 8MB limit.

 <pre class="lang:default decode:true" title="2DiscordVideo.cmd">@echo off
 cd /D %~p0